 Why Do Sump Pumps Fail?

 Sump pumps fail mainly from installation or usage errors or when their lifespan is over.
-Unless you’re familiar with the process, it’s usually best to leave installation to the pros.
+Unless you’re familiar with the process, leaving the installation to the pros is usually best.
 Sump pump errors, like stuck switches in the on or off position or running continuously, are another common failure problem.

 With regular usage, sump pumps typically have a 7 to 10-year lifespan.